Marohn-Group/mrfmsim/docs/ref_shortcut.rst

 The decision to have a uniform print parameter argument is to simplify the user interface and the underlying algorithm.
 The shortcut is used to apply the print-related shortcuts quickly.
-Users are encouraged to create additional nodes for monitoring execution process, which can benefit from the ``print_shortcut`` as well.
+Users are encouraged to create additional nodes for monitoring the execution process, which can benefit from the ``print_shortcut`` as well.

 Loop Shortcut